NICKNAME/S: Homicide

 During the 2006-07 season he averaged 14 points, four rebounds, and 3.5 assists per game in the NBA D-League and won a championship with the Dakota Wizards.
 At the end of the D-League season, Williams also played for the Golden State Warriors at the 2007 NBA Summer League.

-During his tenure with the Townsville Crocodiles, Williams had off-seasonstints with KK Cibona of Croatia (2008) and Trotamundos de Carabobo of Venezuela (2009).
+During his tenure with the Townsville Crocodiles, Williams had off-season stints with KK Cibona of Croatia (2008) and returned to Trotamundos de Carabobo of Venezuela (2009).

-After Townsvilllle chose not to re-sign Williams in 2010, he signed a deal to play in Greece with BC Maroussi.
-His stay there was short lived as he left the team after two months when he failed to receive his salary, returning to play in the NBL with the Melbourne Tigers.
+After Townsvilllle chose not to re-sign Williams in 2010, he signed a deal to play in BC Maroussi in Greece, but his stay lasted only two months before he departed after not receiving his salary.
+He would return to Australia to play for the Melbourne Tigers.

 A late-bloomer, there were no scholarship offers waiting for Williams when he left high school, and his first college opportunity came via an offer to play junior college basketball in Kansas City at Penn Valley CC (1995–1997).